Illegal Search Under the Fourth Amendment

 The Government Can Take a Warrantless Mouth DNA Swab as Part of a Routine Booking Procedure

 The Fourth Amendment of the United States Constitution provides, “The right of the people to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures, shall not be violated, and no Warrants shall issue, but upon probable cause, supported by Oath or affirmation, and particularly describing the place to be searched, and the persons or things to be seized.”
-There have been thousands of cases where United States Federal and State Courts have been asked to determine what constitutes an unreasonable search.
-A few recent cases examined the constitutionality of police taking warrantless mouth DNA swabs.
+There have been thousands of cases where the United States Federal and State Courts have been asked to determine what constitutes an unreasonable search.
+A few recent cases have examined the constitutionality of police taking warrantless mouth swabs for DNA analysis.

 One of the more recent cases relative to the 4th Amendment is Maryland v King, which the United States Supreme Court decided in a 5-4 decision on June 3, 2013.
 This case allows police to take a swab of the person’s mouth to collect a DNA sample as part of a routine booking procedure for a lawful arrest on a “serious offense.”